-An exciting new art installation is being proposed Downtown.
+An exciting new art installation will transform Downtown Columbus this summer.

-An application for review of a Janet Echelman designed art sculpture has been submitted to the downtown commission.
-The sculpture would be suspended above the interest icon at Gay and High Streets in the heart of downtown Columbus, anchored to the four buildings at the corners of the intersection.
+A new floating sculpture from artist Janet Echelman will be suspended above Gay and High Streets in the heart of downtown Columbus, anchored to the four buildings at the corners of the intersection.

 Echelman is a world-renowned artist, with sculptures across five continents and in major world cities like Singapore, Shanghai, New York, Boston, London, and more.